Early childhood education

 Encourage play based learning to help your child:

-• explore the world - natural and social
+• explore the world – including outdoor natural environments and social environments

 • develop and practice social and language skills